ahmadiehsan/personal_docs/source/elasticsearch.md

 - Alias:

   ```
-# Tip: The `remove` action will remove this alias from other indices
+# Tip: The "remove" action will remove this alias from other indices

   curl -X POST "http://localhost:9200/_aliases?pretty" -H 'Content-Type: application/json' -d'{
     "actions": [